Summary

 | Cell Temperature | °C | Operating temperature of PV cells | |

-| Surface Temperature | °C | Module surface (back-of-module) temperature |
+| Surface Temperature | °C | Back-of-module surface temperature |

 Detailed Description

-- is conductive heat transfer coefficient (W/m²·K)
+- is the conductive heat transfer coefficient in W/m²·K (from DC field definition)

-- is wind speed (m/s)
+- is the wind speed in m/s (from weather data)

 Module Surface Temperature

-where:- is reference irradiance (typically 1000 W/m²)
+where:- is the reference irradiance in W/m² (from module definition, typically 1000 W/m²)

 References